KefahMeraki/meraki-workshop/docs/02-reboot-all-devices-in-network.md

 This exercise will walk you through confirming your API key, setting the target network name, running the script, reviewing the devices found, confirming the reboot action, and verifying the results in the Meraki Dashboard.

-### [!WARNING]
+> ### [!WARNING]
-"This lab may reboot all Meraki-managed devices inside the selected network, including access points, switches, cameras, security appliances, and other supported devices.
-Run this only in a demo or approved lab network."
+> *This lab may reboot all Meraki-managed devices inside the selected network, including access points, switches, cameras, security appliances, and other supported devices.
+Run this only in a demo or approved lab network.*

 ### 1. Confirm the Meraki Python Library is Installed